apache/samza/docs/startup/preview/index.md

 The lowest execution unit of a Samza application is the StreamProcessor.
 It reads the configs generated from the [ApplicationRunner](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/runtime/ApplicationRunner.html)) and processes the input stream partitions assigned by the JobCoordinator.
 It can access local state using a [KeyValueStore]((/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/storage/KeyValueStore.html)) either RocksDb or memory and remote state using multithreading.

 ## High Level API
-Since the 0.13 release, Samza provides a new high level API that simplifies your applications.
-This new  API supports operations like re-partitioning, windowing, and joining on streams.
+Since the 0.13.0 release, Samza provides a new high level API that simplifies your applications.
+This API supports operations like re-partitioning, windowing, and joining on streams.
 You can now express your application logic concisely in few lines of code and accomplish what previously required multiple jobs.

 ## Code examples